Dapp-Learning-DAO/Dapp-Learning/README.md

 We adhere to the concept of [open source university](https://docs.qq.com/doc/DQ3hWeVVXQ3JPbXFS) and follow DAO's governance.
 Currently, we are sponsored by [Ethereum foundation](https://esp.ethereum.foundation/en/), and accept grants in [gitcoin](https://gitcoin.co/grants/3414/dapp-learning-developer-group-1).
 All the funds will be awarded to whoever makes valuable contributions to us.
 Please follow us on Twitter [@Dapp_Learning](https://twitter.com/Dapp_Learning) or WeChat Official Account [Welcome to Dapp-Learning](https://mp.weixin.qq.com/s/79eRMtB_yz8G6H8_saCeLw) to keep track of our latest progress.

-We need more builders to help make our community grow - contributors are welcomed from all backgrounds!
-Feel free to send us pull requests to set up new tutorials and improve our tutorial projects - just fix the minor typos are helpful to us 🤗.
+We need more builders to help make our community grow -- contributors are welcomed from all backgrounds!
+Feel free to send us pull requests to set up new tutorials or improve our current tutorial projects.
+Correcting spelling errors is also  helpful to us 🤗.

 Join our developer community by submitting PR or sharing at [dapp learning university](https://docs.qq.com/doc/DQ3hWeVVXQ3JPbXFS).
 Once you submit three PRs, you will be promoted to a pull request reviewer who could participate in our Dao's governance.
 Join our [Discord](https://discord.gg/cRYNYXqPeR) if you want to communicate  any technical issues  with us.
 For more **project management rules**, please see [how new members participate and project governance rules](https://github.com/Dapp-Learning-DAO/Dapp-Learning/blob/main/docs/dao.md).
 Welcome to join us if you share the same value.